-The total contribution expected to be made to the Local Government Pensions Scheme by the Joint Committee in the year to 31 March 2024 is £693k.
+The total contribution expected to be made to the Local Government Pensions Scheme by the Joint Committee in the year to 31 March 2025 is \pounds 842k.

-As the Actuary's report is based on estimates and due to timing issues, an adjustment of £36k has been made in 2022/23, (£8k in 2021/22), to bring the position in the Scheme based on the Actuarial figures in line with the closing position as at 31 March 2023.
+As the Actuary's report is based on estimates and due to timing issues, an initial adjustment of $\pounds IIk$ has been made in 2023/24, ($\pounds 36k$ in 2022/23), to bring the position in the Scheme based on the Actuarial figures in line with the closing positon as at 31 March 2024 (before applying any asset ceiling adjustmens).
 This variance has been treated as Actuarial Gains and Losses on Pension Assets and Liabilities.